ARM-software/psa-api/doc/ext-pqc/api/mldsa.rst

         .. versionadded:: 1.3

-    The key attribute size of an ML-DSA key is a measure of the security strength of the ML-DSA parameter-set in `[FIPS204]`:
+    The key attribute size of an ML-DSA key is a measure of the security strength of the ML-DSA parameter set in `[FIPS204]`:

     *   ML-DSA-44 : ``key_bits = 128``
     *   ML-DSA-65 : ``key_bits = 192``